 The reality is that East Asia's performance was decidedly mixed in 2009.
-Indonesia, the Lao People's Democratic Republic, Papua New Guinea, percentage change year-on-year
+Indonesia, the Lao People's Democratic Republic, Papua New Guinea,

 This chapter is a shortened version of the publication of the World Bank's East Asia Region, "East Asia and the Pacific: Emerging Stronger from the Crisis," World Bank, Washington, DC, April 2010, at: http://web.worldbank.org/WBSITE/EXTERNAL/COUNTRIES/EASTASIAPACIFICEXT/EXTEAPHALFYEARLYUPDATE/0,,contentMD K:20275253~pagePK:64168427~piPK:64168435~theSitePK:550226,00.html.